RuichongWang/Web-Scraping/Tutorials/Selenium Tutorial - Auto Searching.md

-# Selenium Tutorial - Auto Searching
+# Web Crawler - Selenium Tutorial - Auto Searching

 *A simple and straight forward introduction to Selenium* *I am using Chrome driver*